HollosJ/huler-todo/README.md

   - When the user completes a parent, all subtasks are completed
   - When the user uncompletes a task, all subtasks are also uncompleted
 - Responsive, mobile-first layout (elements are reduced in size for smaller screen sizes, to avoid being too squashed)
+- Drag and drop sorting within the to-do list

 I added a couple of nice-to-haves for better UX and accessibility: